-Jazz has been an integral part of musical life on campus for two decades.
+Jazz has been an integral part of musical life on campus for three decades.
 Students with an interest in jazz can live in The Blue Note House and be a member of The Jazz Appreciation Society, sponsors of an annual swing dance and other jazz related activities.
-In 2009, eight jazz students joined a group who volunteered help rebuild homes in St. Bernard Parish and also enjoyed taking in the vibrant culture of New Orleans.
-Numerous jazz ensemble members have served as worship leaders in a local church committed to innovative music programming.

 A combo, Jazz Dispatch, private improvisation lessons, and two jazz history courses are also part of the jazz curriculum.
 Students may elect to earn a B.A. in Music degree and focus on jazz through carefully structured elective choices.